RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/03-Status-Checkers/01-code-is-running.md

 ##### Description

 Returns a True value while your code is running.
+Use this block instead of "while True" when you want to run a "forever" loop.
+Use the "Stop" button in Blockly to stop the program.

 ##### Parameters